kaiosilveira/refactoring-catalog-template/README.md

 ## Things to do after creating a repo off of this template

-1. Replace `[REPOSITORY_NAME]` by the actual repository name
+1. Replace `[REPOSITORY_NAME]` with the actual repository name

-2. Set the text at the project description in GitHub to
+2. Set the text in the project description in GitHub to

 ```
-Working example with detailed commit history on the "[REPOSITORY_NAME]" refactoring based on Fowler's "Refactoring" book"
+Working example with detailed commit history on the "[REPOSITORY_NAME]" refactoring based on Fowler's "Refactoring" book
 ```

 3. Replace the lorem ipsum text sections below with actual text